Forgot your password?

 Now what was that number again?

-Everything digital is as a number (hence the name "digital").
+Everything digital is a number (Score:5, Insightful)

 Circumvention software?
 A long number.
 PDFs with classified military information?
 Long numbers.
 Child porn?
 Long numbers.
 Having those illegal numbers on your hard drive will get you convicted.